gabriel-silveira/vue-tawkto-plugin/README.md

 Plugin to use Tawkto in Vuejs applications

 ## How to use
-First, we have import the plugin to make it global inside Vue application:
+First, we have to import the plugin to make it global inside Vue application:

 `import 'plugins/tawkto.js';`